 COVID-19 Reopening Matrix

-• Vaccinated travelers who carry an EU Digital COVID Certificate with a verifiable QR code or a NHS digital vaccination certificate with verifiable QR code that confirm full vaccination with a European Medicines Agency-approved vaccine in the 6 months preceding entry do not have to carry a negative COVID-19 test, complete an on-arrival COVID-19 test, or quarantine.
+• Fully vaccinated and recovered travelers do not need to quarantine, but must carry an EU Digital COVID Certificate or NHS digital certificate with verifiable QR code, confirming full vaccination with a recognized vaccine or recovery in the 6 months preceding entry.

-• Vaccinated travelers with an active Norwegian bank ID, D number or personal number who have been fully vaccinated with an EMA-approved vaccine can register their vaccine completed abroad before travel via an e-consultation / video consultation with a GP, municipal health service or private health service in Norway (vaccination recorded in a separate journal and in SYSVAK (Norwegian health department’s internal system).
+• Vaccinated travelers with an active Norwegian bank ID, D number or personal number; fully vaccinated with an EMAapproved vaccine; can register their vaccine completed abroad before travel via an e-consultation / video consultation with a GP, municipal health service or private health service in Norway (vaccination recorded in a separate journal and in SYSVAK (Norwegian health department’s internal system).
+Non-vaccinated Travelers

-• 10-day residential quarantine for travelers over 18 from red, dark red, purple and gray countries.
+• 10-day residential quarantine for travelers over 18 from red, dark red and light gray countries.

 • Immigration application processing has resumed.